 The word 'consider' is used repeatedly throughout the Medical Directives.
-Where this word appears, it indicates that a paramedic should initiate the treatment unless there is strong clinical rationale to withhold it.
+Where this word appears, it indicates that a paramedic shall initiate the treatment when the indications are first identified unless there is strong clinical rationale to withhold it.
 A paramedic must document his or her justification for withholding treatment on the ACR.